meenakship3/android-calculator-app/README.md

 - Tap `=` to evaluate
 - Tap `AC` to backspace, long-press `AC` to clear all
 - Division by zero shows a toast error

-## License
-This project is for educational purposes.
-Add a license if you plan to distribute.

-## Credits
-- Developed by [Your Name]
-- Inspired by standard calculator apps